-The application period for Fall 2019 entry is open.
+The application period for Fall 2019 entry is closed.
 The deadlines are January 15th for Ph.D. (and priority applications for M.S.) and May 15th for M.S.

 The Biostatistics graduate program at UC Davis is targeted toward students who are attracted to statistics, but who also wish to understand the interface between problems of the life sciences, data, and the more theoretical aspects of models and methods.
 Applications for the Biostatistics Graduate Group are made online at the Office of Graduate Studies.

 Women, members of underrepresented minority groups and individuals with disabilities are strongly encouraged to apply.

 An undergraduate major in Mathematics, Statistics, Biostatistics or Biological Sciences with a quantitative orientation is typical for Biostatistics graduate students but is not required.
 However, because of the mathematical nature of some of the graduate coursework, students should be able to demonstrate good mathematical ability and should have taken coursework in mathematics.
 Students preferably would have had some exposure to courses in the life sciences (biological, environmental, medical, and agricultural sciences).
 Students without sufficient coursework in mathematics or life sciences may be admitted on the condition that deficiencies will be corrected during the first year of study.
 Applicants for the Ph.D. must have completed the course requirements (or their equivalents) for the M.S. degree in Statistics.

 The minimum requirements for the Biostatistics graduate program are as follows:

 - Bachelor’s Degree with overall GPA of 3.0 or above

 - Undergraduate major in Mathematics, Statistics, Biostatistics, or Biological Sciences with quantitative orientation is typical for Biostatistics graduate students, but is not required

 - Demonstrate good mathematical ability